dannyvankooten/www.dannyvankooten.com/wp-content/plugins/query-monitor/readme.txt

 In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about it too!
 ## Changelog ##

+### 4.0.7 (20 June 2026) ###

+- Confirms support for WordPress 7.0
+- Makes improvements to the admin bar menu
+- Shows database queries on the timeline even when db.php isn't in place
+- Adds more error highlighting for problems with enqueued JavaScript and CSS dependencies
+- Adds some back-compat for old versions of the Chrome browser

 ### 4.0.6 (11 April 2026) ###

 Version 4 of Query Monitor adds a new timeline view, and switches from rendering its panels server-side in PHP to efficiently rendering them client-side in Preact.